 4. Check the weather before you hit the road

 You may have packed your bathing suit, but flood waters don’t exactly provide the best swimming holes.
-Check the Stay on Track Outback website for up to date weather conditions from the Bureau of Meteorology in case of rain.
+Check the Stay on Track Outback Facebook page for up to date weather conditions from the Bureau of Meteorology in case of rain.
 Finding alternative routes or deferring your trip an extra day may save you time in the long run.

 5. Watch out for wildlife